 Different Types Of Barks In Yorkies And What They Mean

-This in common in little puppies.
+This is common in little puppies.
 Adults will whine while the little puppy will whimper.
 However, both cry actually means the same thing.
-It means your puppy is distress, hurt, sad or lonely.
+It means your puppy is distress, hurt, sad, or lonely.

 Your dog might also cover up an infection that’s growing without knowing.
 Always be cautious with every little sound produced by your dog.

 Moaning in people and dogs is quite different.
-Most people will moan when they are injured but when it comes to dogs it’s a whole different thing.
+Most people will moan when they are injured, but it’s a whole different thing when it comes to dogs.
 Dogs will only moan when they are happy.